esgf2-us/metagrid/README.md

 ## Getting Started for Production

-Follow the same steps for building the local environment, with the exception of using `docker-compose.prod.yml` and updating the environment variables listed below.
+Building the production environment involves the same steps as local; however, use `docker-compose.production.yml` instead.
+The environment also needs to be configured.

-Some settings take into account if the server is configured with or without a subdomain.
-Follow the examples without a subdomain if you are reproducing the production environment locally.
+Some environment variables take into account if the server is configured with or without a subdomain.
+Follow the examples **without** a subdomain if you are reproducing the production environment locally.

-Finally, note that Keycloak is not included as a Docker service and must be a stand-alone instance hosted elsewhere.
+Finally, please note that Keycloak is not a Docker service and must be hosted as a stand-alone instance.

 ### 1. Back-end Configuration

+1. Enter directory: `./backend/.envs/.production/`
+2. Copy env files `.django.template` and `.postgres.template`
+3. Rename files as `.django` and `.postgres`

 #### 1.1 Django

-Directory: `backend/.envs/.production/.django`

 ##### `DJANGO_SECRET_KEY`